 Specific major areas of research in our lab have included

-- Estimation algorithms and control systems for intelligent vehicles, active sensing and estimation on smart bicycles, imminent collision detection sensors, tracking systems for complex traffic on urban roads and highways, and road condition monitoring transducers.
+- Estimation algorithms and control systems for intelligent vehicles, active sensing and estimation on smart bicycles, imminent collision detection sensors, vehicle tracking algorithms for complex traffic on urban roads and highways, tire-road friction coefficient estimation, and development of novel traffic-friendly commuter vehicles.

 - Design of handheld diagnostic instruments and associated estimation algorithms for medical applications.